djoeydd/Restaurant-Order-Menu-React-Node/README.md

 1. Open the frontend application in your browser.
 2. Browse the menu and add items to the cart.
 3. Place an order and view the bill.
-4. Admins can log in to the admin dashboard to manage orders.
+4. Admins can log in to the admin dashboard to manage orders and updte the menu.

 ## License